 b>*Description: Zebra loaches have the typical body shape of the Botia loach genus, an elongated body that tapers to a pointed nose, an arching back with a nearly straight abdominal line, an erect dorsal fin that is almost always extended, a set of triangular pectoral fins, a set of smaller pelvic fins, an anal fin, and a bifurcated tail; all fins are translucent.
 They have a sharply pointed head with a mouth towards the bottom of their bodies that is surrounded by several flexible barbells with which they search for food in the substrate.

 *Recommended Tank Size and Temperament: This is an active but peaceful schooling fish that should be kept in a group no smaller than three individuals and with as many more of the same species as space and filtration permits.
 They should be kept with other peaceful fish and not more aggressive tank mates.
 They should be kept in at least a 20g but of course larger would be better.

 *Water Parameters: Temperature 73°F-81°F (23°C-27°C), pH 6.5-7.5, GH 100-300 ppm

-*Typical food: Like most Botia these zebra loaches are omnivorous.
-They will accept quality flake food, sinking catfish pellets, algae wafers, blanched cucumber and zucchini slices as well as frozen or Freeze/Dried Brine shrimp and Blood worms.
+*Typical food: Like most Botia these zebra loaches are omnivorous, but also sensitive to poor diets for long term health.
+They will accept quality flake or crumble food, sinking catfish pellets, algae wafers, blanched cucumber and zucchini slices as well as frozen or Freeze/Dried Brine shrimp and Blood worms.

 *Breeding: There have been no confirmed instances of this fish breeding successfully in an aquarium.